Britain's FTSE underperforms European shares as oil and energy stocks fall

-* Oil and gas stocks hit as Brent drops below $48 a barrel
+* Oil and gas stocks hit as brent drops below $49 a barrel

 * Domestic energy firms hit by Labour's price cut plans